Murray Koffler: Death

 Koffler died on November 5, 2017, at his home in Toronto.
-His widow Marvelle Koffer died on January 14, 2020, at the age of 90.
+His widow Marvelle Koffler died on January 14, 2020, at the age of 90.

 Honours

 In 1977, he was made a Member of the Order of Canada "for his many services to his community as businessman, philanthropist and patron of the arts".
 He was promoted to Officer in 1995.
 He was awarded the Order of Ontario in 1992.

 In 1986, the Retail Council of Canada recognized Koffler's ability in leading the Oshawa Group to outstanding business success.
 In recognition of this accomplishment he was presented with the Distinguished Canadian Retailer of the Year Award.
 Koffler was inducted into the Canadian Business Hall of Fame in 1991.

 He was also named to the Order of Ontario in 1992 and received an honorary doctorate from the Weizmann Institute of Science in 1976.

 The Murray Koffler Urologic Wellness Centre and the Marvelle Koffler Breast Centre at Mount Sinai Hospital in Toronto is named in his honour and his wife's.
 The Koffler Student Services Centre and the Koffler Institute of Pharmacy Management at the University of Toronto are named in his honour.
 He donated the land that later became the Koffler Scientific Reserve, University of Toronto's biological research station at Joker's Hill, in King Township, ON.